Q: “Why can’t I do the things I want to do? There’s so much I know I’m capable of and I never actually do it.”

 Another friend of mine sacrificed her own ambitions and interests to be an incredibly devoted wife and mother.
 Her husband was a “master of the universe” and very much the alpha in the relationship.
 Over time, my friend’s confidence and belief in herself waned because of his chronic down-talking to her.
 When their marriage hit a rough patch, I tried to encourage her to pursue interests on her own—go to school, join a book club, start a hobby.
 She yessed me for a while but never pursued any of those options.
 Instead, she chose to accept her role in the relationship and make do.
 My view: It was safer to not try than to try and fail, which would have reinforced her lack of self-esteem.
 What a tragic shame.
 She might have succeeded but will never know.

-After hundreds of episodes of Bar Rescue, hospitality expert and show creator Jon Taffer wrote a book about the excuses he has watched people use in an effort to avoid making changes in their lives.
+After hundreds of episodes of Bar Rescue, hospitality expert and show creator Jon Taffer wrote a great book about the excuses he has watched people use in an effort to avoid making changes in their lives.
 Fascinatingly, these people are holding on to their excuses while watching their businesses and livelihoods fail.
 They are losing their homes and their families but would rather hold on to their excuses than confront their challenges.
 In his book, Don’t Bullsh*t Yourself: Crush the Excuses That Are Holding You Back, he details the six categories of excuses that people use…

 - Fear…of all sorts—fear of failure, embarrassment, death.
 “What if” is the self-limiting phrase of fear.